Global Conflict Resolution

 Independent Instructor

-I am a Ph.D.
-Candidate in the Department of Political Science at the University of Illinois Urbana-Champaign.
-My research and teaching interests encompass conflict resolution, foreign policy, and international security.
-My dissertation investigates when states choose to confront legacies of political violence—whether to reconcile with, or consolidate cooperation with, a victim state—and what impact those gestures produce.
+I am a Ph.D. candidate in Political Science at the University of Illinois Urbana-Champaign.
+My research and teaching focus on conflict resolution and foreign policy.
+My dissertation examines when states use public diplomacy tools to confront legacies of political violence, and how these choices affect peace and cooperation between adversaries.

-The main questions motivating my broader research agenda are: (1) when and how states and groups transition from hostility to peace and, potentially, cooperation, and when deterioration occurs; (2) how states shape foreign public opinion through public diplomacy; and (3) how leaders navigate domestic constraints when addressing historical violence abroad.
-I conduct survey experiments in different countries and use datasets not previously compiled.
+My broader research agenda is driven by three questions: (1) when and how states and groups move from hostility to peace and, in some cases deepen it—and when deterioration occurs; (2) how states use public diplomacy to shape foreign public opinion; and (3) how leaders navigate domestic constraints when advancing peace initiatives abroad.
+I address these questions using survey experiments in different countries and datasets not previously compiled.

 My work has been published in the Oxford Research Encyclopedia of Politics and has been generously supported by the Institute for Humane Studies, the Cline Center for Advanced Social Research, and the Program in Arms Control & Domestic and International Security, among others.